bbauska/TUMx-DWAPNx/README.md

 calculated in the force layout up here.

-So what\'s happening in this calculation is that we have our node element that you can
+So what&apos;s happening in this calculation is that we have our node element that you can

 remember from the lecture before and that one has a source and a